erik-koynov/recommendersystemtask/README.md

 # Intro
-This is a solution to task, which requires learning a similarity metric between items from two sets (jobs and job candidates).
+This is a solution to a task, which requires learning a similarity metric between items from two sets (jobs and job candidates).
 I implement two approaches - a baseline, feature-engineering based approach and a deep learning based approach.